- Power's out.

 "Reporting in.
 All personnel accounted for.
 It's time to go home."

-These are all things Io would come to remember.
-Their life began in a settlement almost five miles from the ocean, hidden across mud flats and past the remains of a harbour.
+Their life began in a settlement just minutes from the ocean, hidden across mud flats and past the remains of a harbour.
 Of all the places humans called home, Ossa, with its painted halls, cracked runway, and numerous watchtowers, was as harsh as any.Some one hundred souls lived there, coming and going between the freezes that hit the coastline.
 Few were long-term inhabitants, and of those few, there were hardly ever civilians.
 Ossa held an inclination towards ransacking biomes both pre and post exodus.
 It was not a safe place.
 Even those within its sheltered underground came to face troubles.

 "Watch out!"